 Construction of FORTAG would require clearing of vegetation up to a 16-foot swath for most of the alignment proposed in undeveloped areas.
 Side paths proposed in some areas would expand path width by approximately 10 feet.
 Vegetation clearing would include chaparral and oak woodland habitats on the former Fort Ord, and potential wetland habitats at Laguna Grande, Frog Pond, and Work Memorial Park.
-The Canyon Del Rey/SR 218 segment running through the Frog Pond Wetland Preserve would be reduced to an 8-foot width, and wetland or other jurisdictional areas would be avoided to the maximum extent feasible.
+The Canyon Del Rey/SR 218 segment running through the Frog Pond Wetland Preserve would be reduced to an 8-foot width, with the 12 foot wide switchback elevated above riparian habitat., and wWetland or other jurisdictional areas would be avoided to the maximum extent feasible.
 Undercrossings at Reservation Road, General Jim Moore Boulevard, and SR 218 would also require ground disturbance and removal of vegetation.
 Additionally, access for equipment and construction is also likely to create disturbance to existing vegetation communities; this would be limited as much as practical to a 20-foot corridor.
 It is highly likely that development of the final project footprint would require removal of some federally and state listed plants; specifically, Monterey spineflower and Monterey gilia.
 Impacts to listed species would require consultation with CDFW and USFWS It is highly likely that development of the final project footprint would require removal of some federally and state listed plants; specifically, Monterey spineflower and Monterey gilia.
 Impacts to listed species would require consultation with CDFW and USFWS regarding incidental "take" authorizations.